fssa-batch3/kamalesh.srinivasan__web_project/README.md

   Expected Result:

-      User redirected to the "Bio data" page.
+      User should redirected to the "Bio data" page.

  3.Create User Bio data

    Steps:

-       a)Enter bio datas in
+       a) Enter required datas in bio form.

+       b) Enter the "submit" button.

+   Expected Result:

+       user should redirected to the "ownerhome" page.